 A married couple may choose to run for or be appointed to the same Director position.
 The couple shall have one vote and would count as one position towards the Director position count.
 Only one individual of the couple may hold an officer position at the same time.

 One member of the Scientific Advisory Board elected by the Scientific Advisory Board may serve as a nonvoting ex-officio Director, not subject to term limits and not subject to the maximum Director count.

 Section 3.
 Qualifications

 Director candidates, as of the deadline for accepting nominations and during their term of office, must be members in good standing of the Society, at least twenty-one (21) years of age, and residents of the United States.
-Director candidates, as of the deadline for accepting nominations and during their term of office, shall not be employees of the Society or Society members who are employees, officials, agents or representatives of companies engaged in the business of development or distribution of treatments for MPS or related diseases.
+Director candidates, as of the deadline for accepting nominations and during their term of office, shall not be employees of the Society.

-Directors are to chair or actively participate on a minimum of one standing committee as directed by the Board President.
+Directors are to chair or actively participate on a minimum of one standing committee as directed by the Chairman of the Board.

 Section 4.
 Removal

 The Board of Directors may by a two-thirds (2/3) vote at a meeting called pursuant to this Section, censure or dismiss a director under the following conditions: failure to attend two (2) or more Board of Directors meetings in a given term, intentional misrepresentation of the actions or stated position of the Board of Directors or violation of the Society’s confidentiality or ethics policy.
 (For the purposes of this Section, censure is defined as a formal reprimand of the Director with notification to the general membership via the Society’s official journal and dismissal is defined as removal from office).
 Censured Directors shall be ineligible for service as an officer of the Society for the remainder of their current and one future term.
 Dismissed Directors are barred from Board service for the remainder of their current and one future term.